neam/dna-project-base-rest-api/README.md

 * `acceptance` - Contains the full set of acceptance tests [TODO: that uses a database dump taken at the end of running `acceptance-init` (and thus contains a set of test users)]
 * `api` - Contains acceptance tests that verify various aspects of the REST API.

+### Test groups

+#### data

+We want to be able to develop/test the code both starting from an empty database, and with data imported from a production deployment.
+These two testing-data-scenarios are referred to as "clean-db" vs "user-generated", and all acceptance tests are grouped into one or both of these.

+* `clean-db`
+* `user-generate`

+#### coverage

+We group all tests based on how much testing coverage is required, so that builds and tests can run faster in cases when full test coverage is not essential:

+* `minimal` - The minimal set of tests (default setting for automatic tests in feature branches and on develop)
+* `basic` - A little more refined set of tests (default setting for automatic tests in release branches and for production)
+* `full` - Includes registering of test users and the life cycle scenario tests (default setting for developers running local tests)
+* `paranoid` - Includes long-running tests that were created to protect against various regressions (it is recommended for developers to run these tests locally before finishing a feature branch)

 ### Running tests locally

 First, decide whether or not to run tests against a clean database or with user generated data: